rubenrabb01/Modeling-MacFish-database/Common_code.md

  ```
  model.ranged2d <- lmer(sqrt(ranged2d+1) ~ fi_species*season + (1 + fi_species|fi_fishid), data =mean.ranged2d,
                        , REML = FALSE, control = lmerControl(optimizer ='optimx', optCtrl=list(method='L-BFGS-B')))

 ```

-- The result is the same using the *nlminb* method
+- The result is the same using the *"nlminb"* method or the *"Nelder_Mead"* optimizer

 - Therefore, we need to look at the origin of those issues and define a new more suitable model.
 Including fi_species both as a fixed effect and a random slope for *fi_fishid* is probably causing those warnings from